andywalton7/sdk-test/source/index.html.md

 Finished!
 The next section explains a similar process, whereby the order is generated from delivery options that the customer selects rather than created up front.

-# Using Delivery Options to Create a Pack Order Flow

-## The Consumer Options Flex Flow
+# Consumer Options Flex Flow

 ![Flow5](source/images/Flow5.png)